 The Asian Pacific American Women’s Leadership Institute (APAWLI)

-This is CAPAW’s signature leadership program.
-This program seeks to promote leadership of Asian American, Native Hawaiian and Pacific Islander (AANHPI) women in both private and public sectors by fostering the development of AANHPI women as Whole Person Leaders (link here from website).
-For 2022, the program is running virtually for the first time.
+The purpose is to promote the leadership of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) women in the public and private sectors by fostering the development of whole-person leaders.

 APAWLI Fellows have to say about the experience